CArmstrong7/professionalskills/README.md

 8. Not having a demonstrable system by the deadline.

 ### 22nd February: User analysis and technical plan.

+#### User Analysis (max 2 pages)

+It is important to understand your chosen user group and the challenges they face when playing with other people.
+This report should investigate and identify the key barriers your chosen users face because of their impairment, and what approaches are currently used to overcome these challenges.
+You may discuss some more general issues related to the person’s impairment, but there should also be a focus on the challenges faced during play.
+In the report there should be four main sections.

+1. Types of impairment experienced by your chosen user group.

+2. Challenges this presents to the users.

+3. Challenges this presents during play.

+4. Current approaches to addressing these challenges.

+##### Technical Plan (max 5 pages)

+In this report you describe all key technical elements of the development.

+1. Description of the application demonstrating initial investigation.

+2. Envisaged usage scenarios.

+3. Outline User Interface/Interaction Designs for your AR application.

+4. Evaluation of alternative potential approaches.

+5. Investigation methods, development lifecycle and application structure.

+6. Implementation approaches.

+7. Outline of proposed solution to allow feasibility to be assessed.

+8. Any significant risks and actions to avoid, reduce or tackle them.

+9. Estimate of how much the project will cost.

+10. Worker time, cost per day and overheads.

+11. Commercial software license costs.

+12. Team processes and operational procedures.

 ### 8th March: Literature review and ethical issues report.